Tejas3545/time-series-analysis/README.md

 ## 📬 Contact
-For questions, issues, or collaboration, open an issue or contact [vishalyep1022@gmail.com].
+For questions, issues, or collaboration, open an issue or contact[solankitejas569@gmail.com].